amamel/banano-node-docker/readme.md

 * **[Banano Ledger](https://banano.steampoweredtaco.com/)**

 ## **Support**

+## **Need help?
+Have a feature suggestion?
+Discovered a bug?**
+Join the Banano [Discord](https://chat.banano.cc/) server and head over to #frankensteins-lab if you want to comment on features, suggest new container types, or ask the Banano community for help.

+If you use some of the other tools in this project, please consider donating or contributing on their projects.
+Reporting bugs and creating Pull Requests helps.

 If you like this tool, **please give this project a star** ⭐️ so more people get to know it.
 Cheers! :)